 2. Highly Renewable

 Being able to continuously reproduce material in an eco-friendly, renewable way is the only way we’ll be able to keep the planet’s resources sustainable.
 With hemp plastic, we get just that.
-As one of the most renewable materials on the planet, similar to bamboo, we can ensure we don’t spend more of our planet’s resources than its able to produce.
+As one of the most renewable materials on the planet, similar to bamboo, we can ensure we don’t spend more of our planet’s resources than its ability to produce.

 Hemp plastic is made from the hemp plant, which can be grown in a diverse set of environments without the use of pesticides and herbicides.
 Not only that, but hemp grows relatively quickly so there’s not a huge delay between harvests.
 This can make a huge difference as we move to a more sustainable, environmentally friendly economy.